noahehall/theBookOfNoah/0current/aws/0networking.md

 ## api gateway

 - The AWS API Gateway is used as a single point of access to services.
   - homogenous access to resource endpoints
   - facilitates management of API performance
   - route arbitrary (http/https/websocket) inbound requests to arbitrary aws services
   - front serverless (lambda) rest APIs behind an api gateway
   - front EBS behind an api gateway
   - api version management (via stages)
   - caching
+  - fault tolerant component to accomodate thousands of concurrent requests
 - costs
   - super cheap inbound ($5/millions of requests)
   - pricier for outbound (per gb)